joomla-projects/selenium-server-standalone/bin/webdrivers/gecko/README.md

 ###Setting on /tests/codeception/acceptance.suite.yml are browser
 The default browser setting on /tests/codeception/acceptance.suite.yml for the browser is ``browser: 'chrome'``.
+Just make sure that the browser in your acceptance.suite.yml is set to firefox.
 Change the browser setting on /tests/codeception/acceptance.suite.yml to ``browser: 'firefox'``

 ```
    ...